 We would like to know if the Hebron Church in Carlisle was aware of what Scott-Buccleuch had done.
 He has held a position of responsibility at the Church, including dealing with young adults for many years.
 What did they know and do they have safeguarding processes in place?

 What happened to Alison in the NHS Hospital in Carlisle was not known at the time of the original inquest into her death so we are looking to reopen the inquest as this will be an opportunity to get the facts out in the open.
 The Coroner’s office has acknowledged that what happened to Alison when she was in the Garlands Hospital could have had a significant impact on her and played a part in the events that unfolded.

 The trainee nurse who had sex with Alison has no idea the damage he caused and no apparent desire to understand.
 However, we do not want harm to come to him; enough people have been hurt by his actions and we have no wish to ruin more lives.
-He has concealed his wrongdoing for almost thirty years before finally admitting his sexual offences to the Police in 2017.
-What he did was illegal, immoral, harmful, selfish, unethical and unacceptable.
+He concealed his wrongdoing for almost thirty years before finally admitting his offences to the Police in 2017.
+What he did was despicable, illegal, immoral, harmful, selfish, unethical and unacceptable.
 In using a vulnerable mental health patient for sex and covering his tracks with an abortion, he ignored his duty to act in Alison’s interest.
 We believe he should answer for what he did and have asked Cumbria Police for restorative justice; a request that has been ignored.
 Whatever he did, he was just one part of a wider system that allowed the events in question to happen and enabled him to get away with serious sexual misconduct.
-Though he is responsible for his actions and entirely culpable, it should be noted there were other issues at the Garlands and other people knew what was going on; they are also accountable.
+Though he is responsible for his actions and entirely culpable, it should be noted that other people knew what was going on; they are also accountable.